snigdhapodugu/8csc-stack/README.md

 - Members are automatically ordered by speak count:
   - Lower speak counts appear first
   - Members with the same count are ordered by when they were added
-  - If a member has spoken 2+ times, they are placed at the bottom of their count group

 **Response Queue:**
 - Click the **"Response"** button next to a member's name